xpmanager/xpmanager.github.io/docs/intro.md

 It's good to have a CLI tool that manages your passwords and lets you control them and quickly create new passwords of various sizes to suit your needs.
 This is where XPManager comes in to help you manage passwords, and also allows you to work with files/folders and secure them with the **Fernet** encryption.

-## What's New in v2.1.0?
+## What's New in v2.2.0?

-- Fix: Correct spelling errors and improve text clarity.
+- Fix: password manager log registration logic.
-- New: Refactor exit codes, see [exit codes](./errors/index.md).
+- New: generate password with no symbols, see [generate](./usage/password-manager#generate).
-- New: Set password manager generate length as optional, see [generate length](./usage/password-manager.md#generate).
+- New: add custom set to password generate sample, see [generate](./usage/password-manager#generate).
-- Fix: Show logs with length in descending order, see [show with length](./usage/log-manager.md#show).
+- New: generate password from a custom sample, see [generate](./usage/password-manager#generate).

 ## Getting Started